Descended/MaplestoryDiscBot/README.md

   This bot allows direct access to and/or manipulation of data via the database, as well as through web-requests (proprietary API).

+  This bot has only been tested on v83 HeavenMS but will work on other servers, but might require some changes.
   #### Current Version: v0.4.2 Alpha [(Change Log)](changelog.md)

 ## SETUP